HaritaReddy/JKmeans/README.md

 - Ability to cluster text data points (**Ex** via Hamming).
 - Ability to cluster data points that have categorical (text/character/uid) attributes.

-### Support This Project :+1:
-If you wish to help fund further development of this project, feel free to donate to 1G6nykFakoTc6NzzCnDBesGLYUzcvs28vD :tea::coffee::beer: